+Although we've had an awesome Nordic skiing winter season this year, our winter trail snow pack is now quickly fleeting as we transition into early spring weather.
+It's now approaching the time of year when many trail users start to look at those bikes hanging in the garage, notice the rolling hills around the Basin that are no longer snow covered, and think it might be time to test out the backcountry trails.
 While we definitely understand this urge to get out and start pedaling, we want to take a moment to ask for your help.
 While from a distance it can appear that the trails might be dry, they are actually still very saturated from the continued snow melt run-off, cool temps, and short days.

+Though there may be some sections of trail that are dry, every trail in the Basin (with the exception of Rob's and the Summit Park trails, which are still snow covered) has saturated areas where thick mud is present.
+It takes a prolonged period of warm temperatures, longer hours of daylight and wind to effectively dry out the trails during this time of year.
 Riding bikes through (or around) muddy sections of trail is the number one cause of trail erosion.
 The ruts that are created by bikes hold and channel water in the tread and create a snowball effect which leads to severe cupping and erosion of trails.
 This cupping and erosion results in poor riding experiences and increased frequency and cost of maintenance that could otherwise be used for new trail construction, trailhead improvements, etc.

 The paved trails are a good option this time of year if you just need to get out and spin your wheels.
 Other alternatives are getting in some riding along the Wasatch Front or heading to southern Utah for some epic late winter riding.

-For questions on any of the information on this page, please call Mike Baker at 435-649-1564, ext.
-13.
+For questions on any of the information on this page, please call Bob Radke at 435-649-1564, ext.
+19.